Color names

 #FF91A4

-Bisque is a light, warm shade of orange with a slight pink tint, reminiscent of baked goods.
+Burlywood is a light to medium shade of brown that resembles the color of raw wood.
 It was added to the X11 color system in 1999.

 The source of this color is the "Pantone Textile Paper eXtended (TPX)" color list, color 14-0760 TPX—Cyber Yellow.